How To Find A Music Video Without Knowing The Name

 ARTIST, playlist – Type the artist and then playlist to compile or find an existing playlist for that artist.
 You can save or copy them if you plan on using them often.

-Search operators allow you to refine your search to specifics and narrow down the results.
-They are surprisingly powerful when used correctly.
-Here are a few of them.
+Search operators allow you to refine your search to specifics and narrow down the results, and they are surprisingly powerful when used correctly.
+Here are a few you could try:

-- Missing words/Wildcard – Add ‘*’ to search for wildcard, For example ‘The best * of all time’.
+- Missing words/Wildcard: Add ‘*’ to search for a wildcard, For example, ‘The best * of all time.’

-- Combine operators – Use OR to use multiple filters ‘Hairspray rock OR male singer OR band OR guitar OR give love a bad name’.
+- OR: Use OR to apply multiple filters ‘Hairspray rock OR male singer OR band OR guitar OR give love a bad name’.

 Got any other ways to identify a music video without knowing the name?
 Any apps or services that can do it?
-Tell us about them below of you do!
+Tell us about them below!